• Messages

 Create tunnels, register CA certificates, retrieve the tunnel token, and attach tunneled MCP servers to agents from the Claude Console.

-This page covers the Console side of an MCP tunnels deployment: creating a tunnel, registering your CA certificate, retrieving the tunnel token, and attaching the tunneled servers to an agent.
-Deploy MCP tunnels with Helm and Deploy MCP tunnels with Docker Compose cover running the stack inside your network.
+This page covers the Console side of an MCP tunnels deployment: creating a tunnel, registering your CA certificate, retrieving the tunnel token, and attaching the upstream MCP servers to an agent.
+Deploy MCP tunnels with Helm and Deploy MCP tunnels with Docker Compose cover running the tunnel stack inside your network.

 Prerequisites

-• A role that can manage MCP tunnels, for creating and archiving tunnels, rotating the token, and managing certificates.
-Organization developers without it have read-only access to the MCP tunnels page and tunnel details.
+• A Console role with the Manage tunnels permission, so you can create and archive tunnels, rotate the token, and manage certificates.
+Organization admins and owners have it by default; custom roles and per-account grants can also include it.
+Roles without it have read-only access to the MCP tunnels page and tunnel details.

 • A way for your stack to authenticate to the Tunnels API.
 Choose one: